-Note: For anaplastic thyroid cancer, refer to the Medical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions (for Pennsylvania Only).

-For acute myeloid leukemia, refer to the Medical Policy titled Molecular Oncology Testing for Hematologic Cancer Diagnosis, Prognosis, and Treatment Decisions (for Pennsylvania Only).
+Note: If no cancer/diagnostic test match is found on the U.S. Food and Drug Administration (FDA) List of Cleared or Approved Companion Diagnostic Devices, refer to the Medical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions or Molecular Oncology Testing for Hematologic Cancer Diagnosis, Prognosis, and Treatment Decisions.